Ryan Reynolds: Business career

-In February 2018, Reynolds acquired a stake in Aviation American Gin, taking a role of overseeing the brand's creative direction.
+In February 2018, Reynolds acquired a stake in Aviation American Gin, overseeing the brand's creative direction.
 He later purchased an ownership stake in Mint Mobile in November 2019, holding between 20% and 25%.
 David Glickman—founder of Mint—and Reynolds both served on the board of directors for the Michael J. Fox Foundation, and Glickman was impressed by Reynolds's marketing efforts for Deadpool.
 In 2020, Reynolds joined the board of Match Group and later sold Aviation American Gin to Diageo in a deal valued at up to $610 million.

-In September 2020, the Wrexham Supporters Trust announced that a business partnership comprising Reynolds and fellow actor Rob McElhenney was in talks to purchase the Welsh soccer club Wrexham.
+In September 2020, the Wrexham Supporters Trust announced that a business partnership comprising Reynolds and fellow actor Rob McElhenney was in talks to purchase the Welsh football club Wrexham.
 Their takeover was confirmed in November 2020, receiving approval from the Financial Conduct Authority in February 2021.
 The two embraced Welsh culture, promoting its language in their media projects and receiving the Diolch Y Ddraig award from Welsh broadcaster S4C.
 Reynolds asked that Welsh subtitles be included with his Netflix movie Red Notice (2021), which was also advertised within Wrexham.
 The process of Reynolds and McElhenney's investment in Wrexham was covered in the television documentary series Welcome to Wrexham (2022–present).

 Reynolds has also invested in several companies, including Wealthsimple, 1Password and FuboTV.
 In 2022, he briefly pursued ownership of the National Hockey League's Ottawa Senators but withdrew his bid in the middle of 2023.
 He later became part of an investor group that acquired a 24% stake in the Alpine F1 Team.
 In March 2023, T-Mobile announced its acquisition of Mint Mobile in a deal worth up to $1.35 billion.
 In April 2023, Canadian payments technology company Nuvei announced that Reynolds had invested in the company.